dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 {% endprettify %}

-Because JsonObject implements Map, you can pass a JsonObject into stringify(), which converts a Map into JSON for sending the data back to the server:
+Because JsonObject implements Map, you can pass a JsonObject into JSON.encode(), which converts a Map into JSON for sending the data back to the server:

 {% prettify dart %}